juef17/dwrandomizer/README.md

 ## Known Issues ##
 - In mcgrew's official DWR version, when a vendor is missing in Rimuldar (e.g. key vendor), the very top left tile of the town is an invisible wall.
 It doesn't matter then because there is no point in going there if there is no vendor.
 But since vendors can now be shuffled, it can be a valid check, and notably, coupling this with Damage Bonks could ruin a player's day.
 The block has been replaced with a water tile to avoid player frustration.
+Something similar happens with Cantlin.
 - With the `Disguised Dragonlord` flag, there will likely be some graphical glitches in both Dragonlord fights, depending on his location.
 They are purely cosmetic and do not affect the ability to run away or to complete the game.
 - The village music plays after spending the night at the `Inn In Charlock`, but it fixes itself as the music changes to something else (e.g. enemy encounter, death necklace use, …).
 - The list of visited inns for the `Warp Whistle` flag is not saved in SRAM, meaning that turning off the game will reset your warpable location list to Tantegel only.